Krithi07/Krithi07.github.io/index.md

 ## What I believe in?

-__A hipster developer who thinks code `maintainability` and `extensibility` are the most critical things in software development; libraries and frameworks come last.__
+__A hipster developer who thinks code blah blah `maintainability` and `extensibility` are the most critical things in software development; libraries and frameworks come last.__

 ---